DavidLee8two7/JavaScript30/README.md

 # JavaScript
-Vanilla JS practice as JS is changing
+Vanilla JS practice as JS continue to improve